You really don’t need to check the CDC’s website again. You probably do need a break, though.

 I apologize, this blog post needs re-organizing with so many updates. it is work in progress as we move forward.

 Have you ever heard the “Joke”, Question: “What is a ‘normal family?’
-Answer, “One that has not been diagnosed, yet.”
+The answer, “One that has not been diagnosed, yet.”

 The New normal is now social-distancing.
 For those families who have school age children you have now become their Stay-Home-From-School Home-school teacher.